Housing benefit changes and welfare reform

 There are some exemptions, for example, if you or anyone else in your household qualifies for working tax credits, the benefits cap won’t apply.

 You are most likely to be affected by the benefit cap if you have a large family, particularly if you live in an area with high rents and you need a large home because of the number of children you have.

-More information on the benefit cap
+Find out more information about the benefit cap here.

 The bedroom tax

 If you rent your home from a community landlord, your housing benefit or universal credit housing costs will be reduced if the council decides your home is too big for your needs.
 This is sometimes called the ‘under-occupancy rule’ or ‘bedroom tax’.

 The amount of the reduction depends on how many bedrooms you have that you do not need and could be as much as a 25% deduction.